-After choosing, it’s just a matter of following the manufacturer’s instructions.
+After choosing, it’s just following the manufacturer’s instructions.

 The hidden dangers in your home

-Did you know that there is a significant chance that there are certain things in your home that will have various things in them that will potentially be dangerous to you?
+Did you know that there is a chance certain things in your home will have dangerous substances that will potentially be dangerous to you?

-If you have kids living at your place, you would especially want to make sure that it doesn’t contain any dangers that you don’t know about, right?
+If you have kids living at your place, you want to ensure that it doesn’t contain any dangers you don’t know about, right?

-Well, chances are that even if you are taking your precautions, there are still going to be things you probably haven’t thought about, or there may have been product recalls that you weren’t aware of because, perhaps the specific product had a higher lead content level in it than what is permitted.
+The chances are that you are taking your precautions.
+There are still going to be things you probably haven’t thought about.
+There may have been product recalls you weren’t aware of.
+Perhaps the specific product had a higher lead content level than what is permitted.

-Perhaps you weren’t aware of the procedure for properly removing plaster that was installed back in the day when they would put all sorts of nasty things in the walls, and when you decided on removing the plaster, all of that dust suddenly ended up going straight into your lungs as a consequence.
+Perhaps you weren’t aware of the procedure for properly removing plaster installed back in the day when they would put all sorts of nasty things in the walls.
+When you decided on removing the plaster, all of that dust suddenly went straight into your lungs as a consequence.

-There is a reason why people are as focused on making sure that they are having a safe pregnancy and avoiding things like alcohol, but additionally making sure that you aren’t being exposed to potentially harmful VOCs and other elements that affect the air quality.
+There is a reason why people are as focused on ensuring that they have a safe pregnancy and avoid things like alcohol.
+They ensure that you aren’t being exposed to potentially harmful VOCs and other elements affecting air quality.

-While the rest of this article may be wandering a little bit off the topic of painting your exterior metal door, it is important that you know about some of the various dangers in your home, especially since you may have bought this metal front door at a time when regulations were less strict than they are today.
+The rest of this article may be wandering a bit off the topic of painting your exterior metal door.
+You must know about some of the various dangers in your home.
+It’s especially since you may have bought this metal front door when regulations were less strict than they are today.

-How would you feel if you found out that you were accidentally exposing your kid to a range of unwanted things, like mattresses that contain all sorts of harmful chemicals that you may not even be able to smell?
+How would you feel if you found out that you accidentally exposed your kid to a range of unwanted things?
+It could come from things like mattresses containing harmful chemicals you may not even be able to smell.